Xenunxenunowski/SGraphics/README.md

 # SGraphics
-Simple to use library for playing with graphics stuff
+Simple to use Rust library for playing with graphics stuff